harshada-daund/Research-Task-9_Syracuse-Open-Data-Civic-Project/METHODOLOGY.md

 ## Analytical Goal

-The purpose of this project is to produce a civic-facing summary of Syracuse housing code violations using public data from the Syracuse Open Data portal.
+The goal of this project is to produce a civic-facing, reproducible analysis of Syracuse housing code violations using publicly available data from the Syracuse Open Data portal.

+The project focuses on identifying patterns in violation activity, case status, and resolution performance, while clearly communicating the limitations of the dataset.

+---

 ## Data Processing Steps

+The analysis follows a structured pipeline:

-1. Read the raw CSV from `data/raw/Code_Violations.csv`
+1. Load raw dataset from:
+   `data/raw/Code_Violations.csv`

 2. Parse date fields:
    - `open_date`
    - `violation_date`
    - `comply_by_date`
    - `status_date`

-3. Standardize selected categorical fields:
+3. Standardize categorical fields:
    - `Neighborhood`
    - `status_type_name`
    - `Vacant`

-4. Derive analysis fields:
+4. Create derived features:
-   - `year`
+   - `year` → extracted from `violation_date`
-   - `is_closed`
+   - `is_closed` → identifies closed cases
-   - `resolution_days`
+   - `resolution_days` → time difference between `status_date` and `violation_date`

+---

 ## Exploratory Analysis

-The project computes:
+The project computes descriptive statistics including:

-- counts by year
+- violations by year
-- counts by neighborhood
+- violations by neighborhood
-- counts by violation type
+- top violation types
-- open/closed status distribution
+- open vs closed case distribution
 - average resolution time for closed cases

+These summaries form the foundation for the dashboard visualizations.

+---

 ## Additional Analysis

-The dashboard includes two operational metrics:
+The final dashboard includes two operational metrics:

-- Open vs Closed case distribution
+- **Open vs Closed Case Distribution**
+- **Average Resolution Time by Neighborhood**

+These metrics provide insight into system performance, not just violation frequency.

+---

+## Resolution Time Calculation

+Resolution time is calculated as: resolution_days = status_date − violation_date

-- Average resolution time by neighborhood for closed cases
+- Computed only for closed cases

-Resolution time was calculated as the difference in days between `status_date` and `violation_date` for closed cases.
-Negative values were treated as invalid and excluded from aggregate summaries.
+- Negative values are treated as invalid and removed
+- Missing values are excluded from analysis

+---

 ## LLM Usage and Validation

-LLMs were used only for:
+Large language models (LLMs) were used for:

-- drafting narrative summaries
+- drafting explanations
-- brainstorming hypotheses
+- refining documentation
-- improving stakeholder-oriented wording
+- assisting with interpretation

 Validation approach:

-- all numeric claims should be checked against the pipeline outputs
+- all numerical outputs are generated through code
+- LLM-generated statements are verified against computed results
-- narrative claims are treated as suggestions, not facts
+- narratives are treated as interpretive, not factual

-- no claim should appear in the final report unless it can be traced back to a generated summary table or chart
+---

 ## Bias and Ethics

-This project documents housing-code activity, not intrinsic neighborhood quality.
-Reported patterns may reflect:
+This analysis reflects reported housing code violations, not actual housing conditions.

+Observed patterns may be influenced by:

-- differences in reporting behavior
+- complaint-driven reporting
-- inspection intensity
+- differences in inspection practices
-- data-entry practices
+- administrative processes
-- timing and case-closure procedures
+- data entry inconsistencies

+The project avoids causal claims and presents findings descriptively.

+---

 ## Limitations

-- The dataset does not include every contextual factor needed to explain violations.
+- The dataset does not capture all housing issues
+- Reporting bias may affect neighborhood comparisons
-- Case status may lag behind on-the-ground conditions.
+- Case status may not reflect real-time conditions
-- Missing values and category inconsistencies may affect summaries.
+- Missing and inconsistent data may impact results

+---

 ## Success Criteria

-A successful project:
+The project is considered successful if it:

-- runs end-to-end from raw CSV to dashboard
+- runs end-to-end from raw data to dashboard
-- produces readable summary tables and figures
+- produces accurate and interpretable summaries
-- documents assumptions clearly
+- generates a functional interactive dashboard
-- communicates limits honestly
+- clearly communicates assumptions and limitations
+- provides meaningful but responsible civic insights